Home / Alagille Syndrome

 treatment

-Treatment of Alagille syndrome is primarily medical and not surgical and is based on trying to increase the flow of bile from the liver, maintain normal growth and development, and prevent or correct any of the specific nutritional deficiencies that often develop.
+Treatment of Alagille syndrome is based on trying to increase the flow of bile from the liver, maintain normal growth and development, and prevent or correct any of the specific nutritional deficiencies that often develop.
+These treatments may include:

 additional resources